aradhana225746-a11y/mufifa-2026/profile/aradhanarose@mulearn.md

 - Strengthen my programming fundamentals.
 - Improve my Blender and UI/UX skills.
 - Contribute to open-source communities.

+### Long-Term

+My long-term goal is to become a skilled 3D artist and Blender professional capable of creating high-quality models, animations, and visualizations for games, films, and interactive media.
+I aim to continuously improve my creative and technical skills, build a strong portfolio, contribute to collaborative projects, and create visually compelling work that leaves a lasting impact.

 ## Profile Card